devrosch/sciformats/lib-js/README.md

     const table = rootNode.table;
     const childNodeNames = rootNode.childNodeNames;

     // Read the fourth child node.
 Indexing starts at 0.
-There are as many child nodes as elements in the child_node_names list. let child3Node = reader.read('/3');
+There are as many child nodes as elements in the childNodeNames list. let child3Node = reader.read('/3');

     // Read the first nested child node of the fourth root child node.